klaytn/klaytn-docs/docs/misc/faq.md

 ## What is Klaytn? <a id="what-is-klaytn"></a>
-Klaytn is the blockchain platform with low latency, high TPS and immediate finality.
+Klaytn is the Layer 1 blockchain platform with low latency, high TPS and immediate finality.
 It is the optimal blockchain for building games and realizing the [metaverse](https://docs.klaytn.foundation/klaytn2/metaverse-package).

 ## What is Klaytn 2.0? <a id="what-is-klaytn-2.0"></a>